doubledutch/doubledutch.github.io-old/rn/index.md

 - [NodeJS]
 - [Yarn]
 - [XCode] (to run in iOS simulator).
-If you have not used XCode before, be sure to open it once to accept the EULO and allow it to install the command line developer tools.
+If you have not used XCode before, be sure to open it once to accept the EULA and allow it to install the command line developer tools.

 ### Getting Started